apolloio/apollo-api-docs/source/includes/_enrichment.md

 }
 ```

 This endpoint enriches a company with info such as industry, company size, etc. based on the domain parameter passed in.
+Newer plans utilizing Export Credits will be deducting 1 export credit when calling this endpoint.

 `GET https://api.apollo.io/v1/organizations/enrich`